New Zealand First: 2002 general election

-By the election of 2002, however, the party had rebuilt much of its support.
+By the 2002 New Zealand general election, however, the party had rebuilt much of its support.
 This occurred largely because of Peters' three-point campaign for sensible immigration, scrutinising Treaty costs, and reducing crime.
 The party won 10.38% of the vote, which was a considerable improvement on its previous performance (although not as good as its performance in 1996), and New Zealand First won thirteen seats in parliament.
 Peters' campaign slogan "Can We Fix It?
 Yes We Can" attracted much media attention, as the same line appears in theme music for the children's television programme Bob the Builder.
 Party activists stated they were unaware the chant came from a children's cartoon.
+In the end, New Zealand First gained 8 seats in Parliament after the election, earning 13 MPs in total (including 1 electorate MP): Winston Peters, Peter Brown, Brian Donnelly, Ron Mark, Doug Woolerton, Barbara Stewart, Pita Paraone, Craig McNair, Jim Peters, Dail Jones, Edwin Perry, Bill Gudgeon, and Brent Catchpole.

 It appears that New Zealand First had hoped to play in 2002 a similar role to the one it had in 1996, where it found itself able to give power to either Labour or National depending on which offered the best deal.
-However, National's vote had collapsed to the extent that it could not form a government even with New Zealand First's support, depriving the party of its negotiating advantage.
+However, National's support, under the leadership of future Prime Minister Bill English, had collapsed to its worst result in the party's history, to the extent that it could not form a government even with New Zealand First's support, depriving the party of its hoped kingmaker position.
 In the end, however, this proved irrelevant, as Labour refused to consider an alliance with New Zealand First in any case.
-Instead, Labour relied on support from the newly significant United Future Party.
+Instead, Labour relied on support from the newly significant United Future.